Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime: Broadening mechanisms

 We identified Fourier-broadening and Doppler-broadening as our main experimental effects.
 In the following, the widths of the broadenings are calculated as $1 \sigma$ of a Gaussian, since in Fig.\,\hyperref[fig:expSpectrum]{\ref*{fig:expSpectrum}b} we use a Gaussian to broaden the numerical spectrum.
 For the Fourier-broadening we consider our pulse length of $\tau=8.3\,$ms, which corresponds to an energy broadening of $\delta\omega_F/2\pi\approx 47\,\Hz$, setting the lower limit to our resolution in energy.

 For the Doppler broadening we consider the Doppler shift of the excitation frequency seen from an atom moving with velocity $v_A$:

 where $\omega_L$ and $k_L$ denote the angular frequency and wavenumber of the lattice respectively, which in turn define the phase velocity $v_L=\omega_L/k_L$.
 A first contribution comes from the finite momentum width of the initial ground state.
 We estimate the expected Doppler broadening from the Fourier transform of the simulated ground state wavefunction, resulting in $\delta\omega_{D_D}/2\pi = 37\,\Hz \cdot k_L l_{\rho}$.
 This calculation provides a lower bound to the Doppler broadening, since the thermal cloud surrounding the BEC in the experiment will most likely have an additional broadening effect.
 We also take into account the expected broadening from Doppler shifts arising from shot-to-shot fluctuations of the average momentum during the Bragg pulse.
 For this we measured the fluctuations in the central position of the cloud after TOF \cite{StamperKurn1999eop,Stenger1999bso,Steinhauer2002eso}, resulting in a Doppler-broadening of $\delta\omega_{D_S}/2\pi = 45\,\Hz \cdot k_L l_{\rho}$.
-The total broadening is then calculated as the quadrature of the individual broadening mechanisms as